An Idyllic Home In a Unique Island location

 Establish in 1899 and with its headquarters in Perth Bell Ingram employs 130 staff across 11 offices including chartered surveyors, estate and forestry managers, architects, building surveyors, tourism and green energy specialists.

-PR and media relations support for Bell Ingram is handled by Holyrood Partnership.
+PR and media relations support for Bell Ingram is handled by Holyrood PR.

 Interested in having your stories told like this?
 Then please use any of these contact details to get in touch.